frederic-perez/AmE-dictionary/data/dictionary.md

 __blow one’s top at someone__
 __blow someone’s mind__
 __blow torch__ _n_ :two::hammer:
-__blow up__ Inflate is a formal or technical word.
+__blow up__ _phr v_ To fill with air; inflate: _blow up a tire._ Inflate is a formal or technical word.
 In conversation, you usually say that you blow up a tyre, balloon, or airbed.
 __blowflies__ _n_
 __blowgun__ _n_
 __blowhard__ _n_ :two: A very boastful and talkative person. _Syn_ braggart, line-shooter, vaunter